 Include changes during the current tax year in amounts that increase your amount at risk, such as the following.

 1. Net fair market value (FMV) of property you own (not used in the activity) that secures nonrecourse loans used to finance the activity, to acquire property used in the activity, or to acquire your interest in the activity.
-Include the nonrecourse loans on line 9.
+Include the nonrecourse loans on line 9 (if included on line 6).
 Generally, the net FMV is determined when the property is pledged as security for the loan.

-Do not enter the net FMV if (a) the nonrecourse loan was from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest and (b) the activity is described in 1 through 5 under At-Risk Activities on page 1.
-However, (a) does not apply to an interest of a shareholder in the case of amounts borrowed by a corporation from the shareholder.
+Do not enter the net FMV if (a) the nonrecourse loan was from a person who has an interest in the activity other than as a creditor or who is related under section 465(b)(3)(C) to a person (except you) having such an interest, and (b) the activity is described in (1) through (5) (or (6) for amounts borrowed after May 3, 2004) under At-Risk Activities on page 1.
+However, (a) does not apply to amounts borrowed by a corporation from a person whose only interest in the activity is as a shareholder of the corporation.
 See Pub.
 925 for definitions.
-If the activity is described in 6 under At-Risk Activities on page 1, you can include these amounts.

-- 2. Cash and the adjusted basis of other property (determined at the time of the contribution) contributed to the activity during the tax year.
-However, if you used your own assets to repay a nonrecourse debt and you included an amount in 1 above, the amount included as repayments cannot be more than the amount by which the balance of the loan at the time of repayment exceeds the net FMV of property you own (not used in the activity) that secures the debt. - 3.
-Loans used to finance the activity, to acquire property used in the activity, or to acquire your interest in the activity for which you are personally liable, and qualified nonrecourse financing (defined on page 1).
-Do not enter amounts included in 2 above or on line 6. - 4.
+2. Cash and the adjusted basis of other property (determined at the time of the contribution) contributed to the activity during the tax year.
+However, if you used your own assets to repay a nonrecourse debt and you included an amount in (1) above, the amount included as repayments cannot be more than the amount by which the balance of the loan at the time of repayment exceeds the net FMV of property you own (not used in the activity) that secures the debt.

+3. Loans used to finance the activity, to acquire property used in the activity, or to acquire your interest in the activity for which you are personally liable, and qualified nonrecourse financing (defined on page 1).
+Do not enter amounts included in (2) on page 3 or on line 6.

 Percentage depletion for this year deducted in excess of the adjusted basis of depletable property for the activity.